arrrxivvv/Region_Query/README.md

 ## DIRECTORY:

 	bin/	executable binary
-doc/	report, and the webpage about the regionquery problem inputs/ input file and query file outputs/ lib/	library src/ 	source C++ codes
+	doc/	report, and the webpage about the regionquery problem inputs/ input file and query file
+	outputs/
+	lib/	library
+	src/ 	source C++ codes

-## HOW TO CIMPILE:
+## HOW TO COMPILE:

 Then compile the demo, simply follow the following steps
 	make